MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-post-transactions-directly.md

 ---
 title: Record expenses or income directly in G/L| Microsoft Docs
 description: For business activities that are not represented by a document in, such as smaller expenses or cash receipts, you can create the related transactions by posting journal lines in the General Journal window.
-services: project-madeira
-documentationcenter:
-author: SorenGP
+author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: direct posting, general ledger ms.date: 06/28/2017
+ms.search.keywords: direct posting, general ledger ms.date: 10/01/2018
-ms.author: sgroespe
+ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
-ms.openlocfilehash: b7e1fc0cda3dadfac73cf0c9a2e599aa78d06bd6
+ms.openlocfilehash: 6aedfbd1decc7d897c7beb4119f7eacdf5d9c23d
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 09/28/2018

 ---
 # <a name="post-transactions-directly-to-the-general-ledger"></a>Post Transactions Directly to the General Ledger

-Most financial transactions are posted to the general ledger through dedicated business documents, such as purchase invoices and sales orders.
-For business activities that are not represented by a document in [!INCLUDE[d365fin](includes/d365fin_md.md)], such as smaller expenses or cash receipts, you can create the related transactions by posting journal lines in the **General Journal** window.
+You use general journals to post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, vendor, and employee accounts.

 A typical use of the general journal is to post employees' expenditure of own money during business activities, for later reimbursement.
 For more information, see [Record and Reimburse Employees' Expenses](finance-how-record-reimburse-employee-expenses.md).